GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-01-optimize-your-csp.md

 ### 2. Keep `default-src` simple

-The `default-src` directive serves as a fallback for most other CSP directives.
+The `default-src` directive serves as a fallback for most other Content Security Policy directives.
 If a directive like `script-src` or `img-src` isn't explicitly defined, the browser will fall back to whatever you've set in `default-src`.
 To reduce complexity and prevent overly permissive defaults, it's best to keep `default-src` as tight as possible.
 Ideally restricted to your own domain or even disabled altogether.

 Here are three practical options: